hectorqlucero/ls/README.md

 ### 2. Configure the Project

 - Edit [`project.clj`](project.clj) and replace all `Change me` and `xxxxx` placeholders with your actual project configuration.
-- Edit [`resources/private/config.clj`](resources/private/config.clj) and update the database connection settings and any other relevant configuration values as needed.
+- Edit [`resources/private/config.clj`](resources/private/config.clj) and update the database connection settings and any other relevant configuration values.

 **Example database config in `resources/private/config.clj`:**